Why Your Car is Vibrating or Shaking

-Step 4: Check under the hood.
+Check under the hood.
 It is entirely possible that you have an issue with one of your spark plugs or other engine components.

 This is especially possible if the car’s vibrating or shaking is tied to acceleration.
-If the car engages in vibration while you are accelerating or drives fine and then shakes at random intervals while driving, you could have a problem with your spark plugs
+If the car engages in vibration while you are accelerating or drives fine and then shakes at random intervals while driving, you could have a problem with your spark plugs.

 It is possible that you have an issue with some other engine component, such as the fuel or air filters, which are vital to providing clean fuel and air to the car’s engine.
 When these get dirty or clogged, then the engine is unable to function at an optimal level, translating into shaking or vibration.

 Vibrations and shaking can range from mild annoyance to outright frustration depending on how severe they become and how much they disturb your ride.
-The good news is that if you are proactive and take your car to the mechanic or even do the work yourself, then the shaking never has to impact your wallet.
+The good news is that if you are proactive and take your car to the mechanic(or even do the work yourself), the shaking never has to impact your wallet.

 A sudden breakdown or accident, on the other hand, can bleed your pockets dry.
 Getting expensive car insurance to prevent that might turn out the same, only in slow motion.